 English perfume house originally established in 1835 and relaunched in collaboration with Roja Dove of the Haute Parfumerie at Harrods.
 Three perfumes from the back catalog were introduced in 2009: Phul-Nana, Shem-el-Nessim and Hasu-no-Hana.

 Jeanswear and fashion house established in California in 1981 by the Marciano brothers.
 They gained notoriety for their sexy ad campaigns and what has been described as their "signature slutty look" (Business Week, 6/5/2006).

 Fragrances were introduced in 1990 with Guess Women, followed by Guess Man in 1991; both were produced under arrangements with Revlon and were eventually discontinued.
 Following a new agreement with Parlux, Guess re-entered the fragrance market with Guess for women (2005) and Guess Man (2006).
 In January 2010, the Guess fragrance license will go to Coty Beauty.

-Where to buy: at Guess stores or online fragrance discounters.
+Where to buy: at Guess stores, department stores or online fragrance discounters.